 You might hold tight, dig in your heels

-This tune will appear on my upcoming album, In a Circle, and will feature some tasty mouth harp work by one of my good musical friends, Dave Clark.
-In the meantime, here is an early demo of No Changing the Truth, for your enjoyment:
+This tune will appear on my upcoming album, In This Circle, and will feature some tasty mouth harp work by one of my good musical friends, Dave Clark.
+In the meantime, here’s an early demo of No Changing the Truth, for your enjoyment: